Hades, Heaven, & Hell

 -

-The Old Testament does not begin with talk of heaven and hell.
-It starts out with a more vague, shadowy, and diverse view of the underworld.
-The way the “grave” or Sheol is spoken of raises several key questions that the New Testament will address – Why doe the righteous and the evil all die? is it better to rest in the grave, or to endure the suffering of life?
-Will the wicked get away with the prosperity they enjoy in life?
+It is not always clear how the righteous and unrighteous experience Sheol – is their experience the same, or different?
+This ambiguity raises several key questions that the New Testament will seek to address – Why do the righteous and the evil alike both die? is it better to rest in the grave, or to endure the suffering of life?
+How much overlap is there between the ideas of Sheol and Hades (the term the New Testament uses for the place of the dead).
+Will the wicked get away with the prosperity they enjoyed in this life?
+Will the righteous find justice after death?

-Also, what does scriptures teaching on the “grave” (Sheol and Hades) mean for what happens between death and the resurrection to judgement? -
+We’ll explore what scripture’s teaching on death (Sheol and Hades) means for human existence between death and the resurrection to judgement. -

 -

+Why didn’t the Old Testament ever speak about Hell?
+Why does Jesus seem to “suddenly” start speaking about Hell and where did he get the idea from?
 What does Jesus mean by hell?
-Who does Jesus warn about Hell?
-What kind of future judgement can do justice to BOTH God’s Holy and Merciful character?
+Who does Jesus warn about going to Hell?
+What kind of future judgement could be a true reflection of BOTH God’s Holy and Merciful character?

 Preparation: BEFORE WE BEGIN: